 Mountain biking is one of the fastest growing activities in the region, and there is good reason for this.

-Wilmington has its very own pump track that was built and designed by Kyle Ebbett, former World Cup downhill mountain bike racer, dirt jump professional, and course designer for multiple pro-level mountain bike events.
+Wilmington's pump track was built and designed by Kyle Ebbett, former World Cup downhill mountain bike racer, dirt jump professional, and course designer for multiple pro-level mountain bike events.
 The pump track and all of its jumps, berms, and mounds is located behind the Little Supermarket, so grab one of their famous sub sandwiches and head over to ride with or to watch the kids enjoy the turns and jumps of the track.
 The best part?
 It's free and open to everyone.

 There is a special group of enthusiastic volunteers called Barkeater Trails Alliance (BETA) that maintains and grows the wooded trail systems.
 Whether you're looking for extreme downhill trails, technical mountain climbs, or fast flowing single-track, you'll find it here.
 Try the Hardy Road Trails, the Flume Trails, and Poor Man's Downhill.